hpc/charliecloud/doc-src/install.rst

   Bats 0.4.0

-Just like for normal use, the Charliecloud test suite is split into build and run phases.
-These can be tested independently on different systems.
+Just like for normal use, the Charliecloud test suite is split into build and run phases, and there is an additional phase that runs the examples' test suites.
+These phase can be tested independently on different systems.

 Testing is coordinated by :code:`make`.
 The test targets run one or more test suites.
 If any test suite has a failure, testing stops with an error message.